nf-core/pixelator/docs/output.md

 ### Demultiplexing

-The `demux` command assigns a marker (barcode) to each read.
+The `pixelator single-cell demux` command assigns a marker (barcode) to each read.
 It also generates QC report in JSON format.
-It saves processed reads (one per antibody) as well as discarded reads (no match to given barcodes/antibodies).
-In this step an antibody panel file (CSV) is required (--panels-file).
-This file contains the antibodies present in the data as well as their sequences and it needs the following columns:
+It saves processed reads (one per antibody) as well as discarded reads with no match to the given barcodes/antibodies.

 <details markdown="1">
 <summary>Output files</summary>